Dacardonac/fem-newsletter-sign-up-form/README.md

 I want to thank **[Jairovg](https://github.com/jairovg)** for the teachings and his help to complete this challenge in a good way and with good practices.

+**thank you frontend mentor for promoting learning and providing knowledge with these challenges**

 **Have fun building!** 🚀